section-engineering-education/engineering-education/articles/understanding-map-reduce-in-hadoop/index.md

 The MapReduce program is executed in three main phases: mapping, shuffling, and reducing.
 There is also an optional phase known as the combiner phase.

 ##### Mapping Phase
 This is the first phase of the program.
 There are two steps in this phase: splitting and mapping.
-In this phase, a dataset is split into equal units called chunks.
-These chunks can be termed as input splits.
-MapReduce uses the input splits as inputs.
-They are composed of two parts: keys and values.
-In the mapping step, the required action is performed using these subsets.
-This step contains a coding logic that is applied to a specific number of data blocks.
-The output of this phase is in the form of keys and values (k, v).
+In the splitting step, a dataset is split into equal units called *chunks* *(input splits)*.Hadoop consists of a [RecordReader](https://techvidvan.com/tutorials/hadoop-recordreader-introduction/) that uses TextInputFormat to transform input splits into [key-value pairs](https://searchenterprisedesktop.techtarget.com/definition/key-value-pair).
+The key-value pairs are then used as inputs in the mapping step.
+This is the only data format that a mapper can read or understand.
+The mapping step contains a coding logic that is applied to these data blocks.
+In this step, the mapper processes the key-value pairs and produces an output of the same form (key-value pairs).

 ##### Shuffling Phase
 This is the second phase that takes place after the completion of the Mapping phase.
 It consists of two main steps: sorting and merging.
 In the sorting step, the key-value pairs are sorted using the keys.
 Merging ensures that key-value pairs are combined.